laubryan/LightWaveObjectViewer/README.md

 - Only vertex and polygon information is extracted.
 Everything else is skipped.
 - Polygons with more than 4 vertices are not loaded for now.
+- The tool works on my small collection of object files, but there may be issues with other files that I haven't discovered yet.
+- Only the LWO2 object file version is supported.
+LWO3 objects won't load for now.

 ## License